lunchbag/hugo-blog/content/posts/checking-in-things-i-ve-learned.md

 +++
 categories = []
-date = "2017-07-27T03:01:47+00:00"
+date = 2017-07-27T03:01:47Z
+description = ""
+images = []
 slug = "checking-in-things-ive-learned"
 tags = []
 title = "Checking in: things I've learned"

 +++
 It's been 8 months since I left San Francisco and 6.5 months since I've been traveling abroad.
 In the short period of time, I've gone through many ups (making new friends, discovering lots about myself) and many downs (medical emergencies, heartbreak).

-6.5 months never seemed like a long time when I was working in San Francisco especially in the context of growth.
+6\.5 months never seemed like a long time when I was working in San Francisco especially in the context of growth.
 Life at work is slow and steady and a sign from upper management that you're progressing along the path they've arbitrarily laid out, also known as a promotion, occurs once a year, if at all.

 But from the last half year, I can sense in myself an incredible amount of change.
 My opinions towards certain concepts have evolved as I meet new people and go through new experiences during my travels.
 I've become more open-minded about alternative lifestyles and what it really means to "do whatever makes you happy" and "follow your heart".